 Maybe you joined a team sport because somebody tells you it’s healthy.
 When you start to feel healthier and stronger, this helps you to stay motivated and keep doing it.
 But if you find the team has a poor attitude or you’re only going because you feel pressured, you may no longer be motivated to go to your games.
 At this point, you may look for another sport or team to keep you motivated.

 When you find an activity you really like, that makes you feel good and gives you a sense of belonging, you’ll want to go keep doing it.
 You won’t feel like you have to go.

-Pick a challenge—not too hard, not too easy.
-Build motivation within yourself.
-Stay clear of pressures and stay in charge.
-Facing comfortable challenges will make you feel competent and motivated to do more.
+Pick a challenge that’s not too hard, or too easy to motivate yourself.
+Stay away from pressures and stay in charge.
+Working through comfortable challenges will make you feel like you’re able to do new things and will keep you motivated to do more.

 Author: Addiction & Mental Health, Alberta Health Services

 This material is not a substitute for the advice of a qualified health professional.
 This material is intended for general information only and is provided on an "as is", "where is" basis.
 Although reasonable efforts were made to confirm the accuracy of the information, Alberta Health Services does not make any representation or warranty, express, implied or statutory, as to the accuracy, reliability, completeness, applicability or fitness for a particular purpose of such information.
 Alberta Health Services expressly disclaims all liability for the use of these materials, and for any claims, actions, demands or suits arising from such use.